Quantum in the Summer

 Light has been at the heart of the many important breakthroughs in physics, from Maxwell's theory of electromagnetism to Einstein's theory of relativity.
 Light is at the origin of quantum mechanics, and is currently playing a large part in the quantum information technology revolution.

 The summer school brings together students at A-Level or foundation/1st year university level, from the UK and Europe to learn more about physics and engineering with the hope that it will inspire a future generation of students to pursue a career in science.

 Beginning with the basics of classical optics through a mix of lab work and lectures, the students learn about classical & quantum computing/algorithms and quantum key distribution.
 In addition to this, the instructors of the summer school share their personal experiences as scientists, providing useful tips for successful research and making the students aware of the potential career options available with a scientific degree.

 The summer school is a free event but we ask that students cover their own accommodation and travel expenses.

-We are able to offer scholarship places which includes payment of your accommodation and travel, please confirm on your application if you would be interested in applying for this scholarship.
+We are able to offer a limited number of scholarship places which includes payment of your accommodation and travel, please confirm on your application if you would be interested in applying for this scholarship.

 - Be over 16 years of age.